RasaHQ/rasa/docs/api/tracker-stores.rst

 :desc: All conversations are stored within a tracker store.
-Read how Rasa Open Source
+Read how Rasa Open Source a
        provides implementations for different store types out of the box.

 .. _tracker-stores:

-Tracker Stores
+Tracker Stores a
 ==============

 .. edit-link::

 All conversations are stored within a tracker store.
 Rasa Open Source provides implementations for different store types out of the box.
-If you want to use another store, you can also build a custom tracker store by extending the ``TrackerStore`` class.
+If you want to use another store, you can also build a custom tracker store by a extending the ``TrackerStore`` class.

 .. contents::